So, the automotive car battery provides the power, to the starter motor and all accessories.

-So, to get a good sense, if your battery is the cause of your issues; test the voltage using a multimeter.
+So, to know if your battery is the cause of your issues, test the voltage using a multimeter.
 Put the black multimeter lead, on the negative battery cable and the red lead on the positive cable.
 Consequently, if the reading is 12.45 volts or greater, your battery has a good charge.

 If your battery is low, don’t throw in the towel just yet.
 Fully charge the battery and have, a load test done, to determine if it will hold a charge.
 Furthermore, many mechanics and auto parts stores, will test your automotive car battery for free.
-So, the results of this test, will tell you, if you need a new battery or not.
-Finally, from a faulty starter to a bad alternator; there are a range of possibilities of where the problem lies.
+Consequently, the results of this test, will tell you, if you need a new battery or not.
+Finally, from a faulty starter to a bad alternator, there are a range of possibilities of where the problem lies.

 So, do you regularly need of a boost, in order to get your engine started.
 Then, it is a good sign that the battery, is no longer holding its charge.